Abaris the Hyperborean: According to Iamblichus

-Phalaris
+Later tradition

-A particularly rich trove of anecdotes is found in Iamblichus's Vita Pythagorica.
-Here, Abaris is said to have purified Sparta and Knossos, among other cities, from plagues (VP 92–93).
-Abaris also appears in a climactic scene alongside Pythagoras at the court of the Sicilian tyrant Phalaris.
-The two sages discuss divine matters, and urge the obstinate tyrant towards virtue (ibid.
-215–221).
-Iamblichus also attributes a special expertise at extispicy to Abaris, the art of divination through the examination of anomalies in the entrails of animals.
 The Suda attributes a number of books to Abaris, including a volume of Scythian Oracles in dactylic hexameter, a prose theogony, a poem on the marriage of the river Hebrus, a work on purifications, and an account of Apollo's visit to the Hyperboreans.
 Such works, however, if they were really current in ancient times, were no more genuine than his reputed correspondence with Phalaris the tyrant.
 He is among the authors (= FGrHist 34) whose fragments were collected in Felix Jacoby's Fragmente der griechischen Historiker.

 A more securely historical Greco-Scythian philosopher, who travelled among the Hellenes in the early sixth century, was Anacharsis.

 Eighteenth century Bath architect John Wood, the Elder wrote about Abaris, and put forth the fanciful suggestion that he should be identified with King Bladud.